izzypt/Chat-App/README.md

 # Chat-App
-A simple implementation of chat of Socket.io using node and express
+A simple implementation of chat with Socket.io using node and express